Basic First Model

 Double door (closed)Door-DC0.0316

-We will assume the winter conditions in Table 2.
+We will set up the model with the winter conditions in Table 2.

 Table 2.
 Temperature conditions